-The fee will not be allowed as an eligible cost in carryover/8609 basis and must be paid at the time the
+The fee will not be allowed as an eligible cost in carryover/8609 basis and must be paid at the time the carryover/8609 application is substantially complete.

-F. Tax Exempt Credit Preliminary Determination Fee
+F. Preliminary Determination Fee

 A Preliminary Determination Fee must be submitted to Minnesota Housing prior to issuance of a Preliminary Determination letter.
 For projects for which Minnesota Housing is the allocating agency, the developer must submit a fee equal to 3.5 percent of the requested annual tax credit amount.
 This fee is non-refundable.